awsdocs/aws-snowball-developer-guide/doc_source/old-using-client.md

 **Note**
 In January 2018, there was a feature update for clusters, making them leaderless\.
 The cluster update is backward\-compatible with older clusters\.
 Following, you can find the documentation for the original Snowball client for Snowball Edge\.
 If you're looking for the updated content, see [Using the Snowball Client](using-client.md)\.

-Following, you can find information about how to get and use the Snowball client with your AWS Snowball Edge appliance\.
-The Snowball client is a standalone terminal application that you run on your local server to unlock the appliance and get credentials, logs, and status information\.
+Following, you can find information about how to get and use the Snowball client with your AWS Snowball Edge device\.
+The Snowball client is a standalone terminal application that you run on your local server to unlock the device and get credentials, logs, and status information\.
 You can also use the client for administrative tasks for a cluster\.
-When you read and write data to the AWS Snowball Edge appliance, you use the Amazon S3 Adapter for Snowball or the file interface\.
+When you read and write data to the AWS Snowball Edge device, you use the Amazon S3 Adapter for Snowball or the file interface\.

 ## Downloading and Installing the Snowball Client<a name="old-download-client"></a>